 02. The Logo Should Spell Out Your Brand Promise

 Does your logo translate your brand positioning?
 That is an excellent parameter to measure the usefulness of your logo.
 The logo should convey your brand message in a fresh and calculated manner.
-The design must also ensure that your message is credible.
+The logo design must also ensure that your message is credible.

 Therefore, first, write down your message for the audience.
 This is where the significance of researching your niche and industry matters.
 A precise description of your ideal customer is essential to know who all the target audience of your logo is.
 Your message for that audience can then be created through various elements in your logo.